keyvank/tsp/README.md

 # The Super Programmer
 *Building software that run our world!*

+(For discussions around the book, join the book's Discord server: [https://discord.gg/a3WExz7Uhc](https://discord.gg/a3WExz7Uhc)

 ## How to read

 There is an online version here: [https://keyvan.me/tsp](https://keyvan.me/tsp)